How to sleep better tonight

 Tired all the time?
 Read on to find the best cures for insomnia and the products to help you sleep well

-GP Dr. Sarah Jarvis explains, 'Poor sleep can have a huge knock-on effect on mood, well-being, concentration and even your physical health.
+GP Dr Sarah Jarvis explains, 'Poor sleep can have a huge knock-on effect on mood, wellbeing, concentration, and even your physical health.
 There is excellent evidence that electronic devices can affect your sleep, while caffeine makes you more alert and alcohol affects the quality of your sleep, even if you drop off quickly.

 The three golden (and obvious) rules to avoid insomnia are:

 1. Do not use electronic devices in bed (this sends a signal to your brain to stop producing melatonin, the sleep hormone)

 2. Avoid sugary foods, and don't consume caffeine or alcohol within three hours of your bedtime